“He is fantastic, has an incredible amount of expertise and a vast skill set.”

 Mark Ter Molen is a trial lawyer who has first chaired and won numerous significant trials; his trial wins include victories in three significant environmental cases, one against the US EPA, a major Illinois municipality and the US DOJ.
 Mark is also an environmental lawyer with a particular emphasis on large environmental tort cases involving hundreds if not thousands of claimants, as well as other complex environmental and general civil matters.
 For over 30 years, Mark has counseled and represented clients in complex federal and state trials and appeals, including putative class actions; complex environmental trials and appeals, including governmental enforcement as well as private party litigation; and environmental regulatory hearings and appeals conducted before state and federal agencies.
 He also provides general corporate counseling on environmental compliance issues and environmental concerns in the context of corporate transactions; supervises environmental remediations pursuant to various state and/or federal requirements; and conducts condemnation and property valuation actions.

-Mark is the co-chair of Mayer Brown's Environmental Litigation group, which was recognized for the second year in a row as one of the "Environmental Litigation Groups of the Year" in 2018 & 2019 by Law360.
+Mark is the co-chair of Mayer Brown's Environmental Litigation group, which was recognized as one of the "Environmental Litigation Practice Groups of the Year" in 2021, 2019 and 2018 by Law360.
 Mark is also the former chair of Mayer Brown's Mass Tort Litigation group.
 He has been listed among The Best Lawyers In America (2017-2022), in the fields of Environmental Law and Environmental Litigation and was named “Lawyer of the Year” in 2021.
 In 2014, Mark was named a "Client Service All-Star" by BTI Consulting, which identified just 330 lawyers nationwide as providing exceptional service, based on client interviews.
 Among other accolades, Mark has been selected repeatedly as a Leading Lawyer in Environmental Law and Toxic Tort Defense Law by the Law Bulletin Publishing Company's Leading Lawyers Network; as an Illinois "Super Lawyer;" and has been consistently recognized in Chambers USA, "America's Leading Lawyers for Business" directory, the Legal 500 for litigation, and various other highly regarded legal directories and publications.
 In 1996, Mark was honored with the Illinois State Bar Association's John C. McAndrews Pro Bono Service Award for outstanding pro bono work in the state for his work in reversing the conviction of a man on Illinois' death row and subsequently establishing his actual innocence.

 Environmental and Mass Tort Claims.
 Represents manufacturing and chemical clients in individual claims, "mass" claims, and class action toxic cases in federal and state courts, including defending class certification efforts.
 Experienced with medical claims alleging injuries due to heavy metal exposure, particle inhalation, benzene, PAHs, diacetyl/food flavorings, solvents, dioxin, asbestos, airline disinsectants, and inhalation of toxic fumes/gases.
 Also deals with property damage claims alleging diminution of value due to contamination of soils and/or contamination of groundwater.
 Representative clients include Cargill, Chemtura, Dow Chemical, Nicor Gas, Pactiv, Ryerson, Kerry Foods, and Union Carbide.
 Currently serving as national counsel for Dow and Union Carbide in ethylene oxide litigation and for Chemtura in food flavorings litigation.